Roadtripping through the Cuban countryside

 Road trip!
-We’re heading to Trinidad on Cuba’s south coast and taking in the countryside along the way.
+We’re heading down to Trinidad on Cuba’s south coast and taking in the rural scenery along the way.
 But first, we have to get past the figurative road block we encounter before even commencing the journey.

-Cubans love to eat meant, but it is illegal to kill a cow in Cuba, even if if you raised it.
+Cubans love to eat meat, but it is illegal to kill a cow in Cuba, even if if you raised it.
 They all belong to the Cuban government and you could go to jail for 25 years.
 Sounds ridiculous, but true.
 Cuba raises its beef exclusively for export or for tourism.
-Nationals who have their own herds must sell all their beef to the government exclusively and at the government set price.
+Nationals, who have their own herds, must sell all their beef to the government exclusively and at the government set price.

-At a rest stop in a town called Australia, Erin, our traveling vegan prepares her own meatless snack made of soy protein.
+At a rest stop in a town called Australia, Erin, our traveling vegan, prepares a meatless snack made of soy protein.
 Like most road trips, it’s hard to get healthy fast food, but there are still decent options for vegans and vegetarians in restaurants despite the Cuban love for meat when they can get it.

 “There are lots of black beans.
-And you get eat salads, breads and fruits,” says my friend Erin, “but you eat the same thing every day.”
+And you get eat salads, breads and fruits,” she says, “but you eat the same thing every day.”

 Just past Playa Girón, we stop at an all-inclusive restaurant that includes, among other things, swimming for $15 CUC.
-Caleta Buena, which means “good cove”, is a day-use facility with an all-you-can-eat buffet and unlimited alcohol.
+Caleta Buena, which means “good cove,” is a day-use facility with an all-you-can-eat buffet and unlimited alcoholic beverages.
 The buffet includes ropa vieja, a spicy shredded beef, among other options.

 It’s getting late in the day and we want to get to Trinidad by nightfall, so we head out again.
-The terrain gets more mountainous as we approach the city, but it’s all in shadow when we pull into Trinidad just after sunset.
+The terrain gets more mountainous as we approach the city, but it’s all in shadow when we pull into the colonial town just after sunset.

-We settle into our Casa Particular, a beautiful old colonial home owned by a woman named Ramona (that’s my grandmother’s name).
-She’s resting when we arrive, so her son takes us to our rooms.
-“They are very old,” he says.
+We settle into our casa particular, a beautiful old colonial home owned by a woman named Ramona, my grandmother’s name.
+She’s resting when we arrive, so her son takes us to our rooms. “[The rooms] are very old,” he says.
 His English description doesn’t do the place justice.
 There’s a lot of charm in the uneven floors and exposed wood beams in the ceiling.
-And the rooms open out into a beautiful courtyard, where we’ll have breakfast in the morning.
+And the rooms open out into a beautiful enclosed courtyard, where we’ll have breakfast in the morning.

-In the meantime, we’re ready for a decent meal, so we go to Guitarra Mia, which has our mouths watering.
-I order the pumpkin soup and lobster in a spicy adobo sauce.
+In the meantime, we’re ready for a decent meal and we find it at the paladar Guitarra Mia, which has our mouths watering.
+I order the pumpkin soup to start and feast on lobster in a spicy adobo sauce.
 It is probably the best meal we’ve had in Cuba so far.
 And to cap off the evening, the server brings each of us a complimentary cigar, which, if it survives the trip, can go to someone back home that might appreciate it.

-On the next episode of Far-flung Travels in Cuba, when we’ll be exploring the UNESCO world heritage city with a local photographer.
+On the next installment, we’ll be exploring the UNESCO world heritage city with a local photographer.